-1. Contract Reference C66845 C66845 2.
-Date 22 Februa 22 February 2022 3.
-Buyer Secretary of State for Health and Social Care acting as part of the Crown 39 Victoria Westminst London SW1H 0EU er 4.
-Supplier Hosted by I 2nd Floor Westminst NHS Race and Health Observatory Hosted by NHS CONFEDERATION (registered charity number 1090329) 2nd Floor 18 Smith Square Westminster London SW1P 3HZ 5.
-The Contract set out i The Supplier shall supply the deliverables described below on the terms set out in this Order Form and the attached contract conditions ("Conditions") and any Annexes .
+1. Contract Reference con_11990 2.
+Date 27 th October 2021 3.
+Buyer [Department for Education] 4.
+Supplier [High Fliers Research Limited] Company Registration Number: 5.
+The Contract The Supplier shall supply the deliverables described below on the terms set out in this Order Form and the attached contract conditions ("Conditions") and any Annexes.
 Unless the context otherwise requires, capitalised expressions used in this Order Form have the same meanings as in Conditions.
 In the event of any conflict between this Order Form and the Conditions, this Order Form shall prevail.
-Please do not attach any Supplier terms and conditions to this Order Form as they will not be accepted by the Buyer and may delay conclusion of the Contract.
-6. Deliverables Goods None.

-Services To be performed at the Supplier's premises at the above address.
-7. Specification The specification of the Deliverables is as set out in Annex 2.
-8. Term The Term shall commence on 01/03/2022 and the Expiry Date shall be 30/04/2023, unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
-9. Charges The Charges for the Deliverables shall be as set out in Annex 3.
-10. Payment All invoices must be sent, quoting a valid purchase order number (PO Number), to: Department of Health and Social Care Department of Health and Social Care 39 Victoria Street London SW1H 0EU.
-Or email: MB-PaymentQueries@dhsc.gov.uk Within 10 Working Days of receipt of your countersigned copy of this letter, we will send you a unique PO Number.
+Please do not attach any Supplier terms and conditions to this Order Form as they will not be accepted by the Buyer and may delay 6.
+Deliverables Services The Top Apprenticeship Employers Rankings, Entries and Administration services as outlined within the Specification.
+7. Specification The Deliverables are set out within the Specification which is attached at Annex 2.
+8. Term The Term shall commence on 01st November 2021 and the Expiry Date shall be 31st October 2022 unless it is otherwise extended or terminated in accordance with the terms and conditions of the Contract.
+The Buyer may extend the Contract for up to 2 periods of 12 months (1+1+1) by giving not less than 30 Working Days' notice in writing to the Supplier prior to the Expiry Date.
+The terms and conditions of the Contract shall apply throughout any such extended period.

+9. Charges The Charges for the Deliverables shall be set out as per the Supplier's tender dated 11 th October 2021, a copy of which is included in Annex 3.

+10. Payment All invoices must be sent, quoting a valid purchase order number (PO Number), to:

+Within 10 Working Days of receipt of your countersigned copy of this letter, we will send you a unique PO Number.
 You must be in receipt of a valid PO Number before submitting an invoice.

 To avoid delay in payment it is important that the invoice is compliant and that it includes a valid PO Number, PO Number item number (if applicable) and the details (name and telephone number) of your Buyer contact (i.e., Contract Manager).
 Non-compliant invoices will be sent back to you, which may lead to a delay in payment.

-If you have a query regarding an outstanding payment, please contact our Accounts Payable section either by email to MB-PaymentQueries@dhsc.gov.uk between 09:00-17:00 Monday to Friday.
+If you have a query regarding an outstanding payment, please contact our Accounts Payable section by email:

+11. Buyer Authorised Representative(s) For general liaison your contact will be;

+or, in their absence,

+12. Address for notices Buyer: Department for Education

+Attention:

+Email:

+Supplier:

+Attention:

+Email:

+13. Key Personnel Buyer:

+Supplier:

+Attention: Email: